-The second phase of the loan arrangement with the China for TPP Kostolac, power plant modernization a business opportunity for power gen companies7.
-November 2012. / News Serbia Energy
+The second phase of the loan arrangement with the China for TPP Kostolac, power plant modernization a business opportunity for power gen companies, News Serbia Energy

 The second phase of modernization of the thermal power plant (TPP) Kostolac will be implemented, but negotiations with partners from the People’s Republic of China regarding this project will take some time, said Energy Minister of Serbia, Zorana Mihajlovic.

 Minister Mihajlovic said that the Ministry of Finance had provided guarantees in the Serbian budget for the second phase of the loan arrangement for Kostolac.

 “Loan arrangement for the first phase is completed, and the second phase of this task will certainly take place.
 This is just one of the projects that will be implemented and, in addition, we have prepared a plan of other priorities for investment in energy, so that construction of power plants in Serbia can finally begin” she said.

 Representatives of the People’s Republic of China, said in the meantime that a decision should be made in Belgrade as soon as possible regarding Kostolac and other joint projects, in order to ensure that as much money as they can from the funds this country set aside for South Eastern Europe in 2013.